Ahmed-5/street_plans/README.md

 # street_plans
-Code for Adjusting Street Plans Using Deep Reinforcement Learning
+Code for the paper Adjusting Street Plans Using Deep Reinforcement Learning presented in ICCCEEE20 with doi of 10.1109/ICCCEEE49695.2021.9429641